TABLE OF CONTENTS

 Adverse Media - Any negative information on an individual or entity discovered across various sources, i.e. reputable news or other publications linking the individual or entity to involvement in corruption, money-laundering, terrorism/threat financing and other unlawful activities.

-Each of these checks will result in either a MATCH (where the individual has triggered 1 or many hits) or NO MATCH (where the individual’s check has returned 0 results).
+Each of these checks will result in either a Hit (where the individual has triggered 1 or many hits) or No Hits (where the individual’s check has returned 0 results).

 For each section of the report that is presented, it will include details of the name, date of birth, address and ID document (if applicable) that was provided to First AML.